-The presence of impairment indicators at both 30 June and 31 December required a detailed analysis by the Group of the value of the Ungani oilfield asset.
-These impairment indicators arose as a result of the global decline in oil prices as a result of the COVID-19 world pandemic as at 30 June 2020 as well as from a decline in production as at 31 December 2020.
-The Group prepared a fair value less cost of disposal model (the model) to estimate the recoverable amount of the oilfield at both dates.
-The model was developed in-house using forward-looking assumptions which tend to be prone to greater risk for potential bias, error and inconsistent application.
-These conditions necessitate additional audit effort and scrutiny by us, in particular to address the objectivity of sources used for assumptions, and their consistent application.
+The Group prepared a value in use model (the model) to estimate the recoverable amount of the Ungani oilfield which resulted in a full impairment of the Ungani oilfield.
+The model uses forward-looking assumptions which can be prone to greater risk for potential bias, error and inconsistent application.
+These conditions necessitate additional audit effort and scrutiny by us, in particular to address the objectivity of inputs and their consistent application.